getodk/docs/src/aggregate-app-engine.rst

 =========================================

 .. warning::
-  Aggregate is no longer actively developed.
+  Aggregate is no longer being updated.
 Please use :doc:`ODK Central <central-intro>` instead.

 .. warning::